-The purpose of the Student Council is to represent and address the needs and interests of the student body at the Monterey Institute.
-It shall strive to facilitate communication and interaction between the Monterey Institute students, faculty, staff, and the surrounding community, and shall sponsor various educational and social activities, which will further this purpose.
+The purpose of the Student Council is to represent and address the needs and interests of the student body at the Institute.
+It shall strive to facilitate communication and interaction between Institute students, faculty, staff, and the surrounding community, and shall sponsor various educational and social activities, which will further this purpose.

 The Executive Officers of the Student Council shall be the President, the Vice-President, the Treasurer, and the Secretary, the Community Relations Coordinator and the Communications Director who shall serve a term of two consecutive (Fall and Spring) semesters.
 Other officers of the Student Council shall include The First and Second-Year Program Representatives of: